vemonet/EmojiMart/README.md

 Modern emoji picker popup app for desktop, based on the [Emoji Mart](https://github.com/missive/emoji-mart) web component.

 * 🍾 Built as a popup: quick invocation with built-in shortcut `Alt+Space`, and disappears when not needed, does not stay as a standalone window
+* 🔎 Search text box automatically focused and ready to type when invoked
+* ⌨️ Can use the keyboard to navigate and select emojis
 * 💽 Runs in the background, with a system tray icon to invoke or stop the app
 * ⚔️ Cross-platform, can be installed natively on Linux, MacOS, or Windows
-* 🧑‍🚀 Uses modern and popular technologies (JSX for UI, Rust for cross-platform compilation, what else?), making it easier to maintain and build upon in the future
+* 🧑‍🚀 Uses modern and flexible technologies (JSX for UI, Rust for cross-platform compilation, what else?), making it easier to maintain and build upon in the future
-* 🪶 Light on resources (yet to be proven)

 Built with [Tauri](https://tauri.app/), [Solid JS](https://www.solidjs.com/), [TypeScript](https://www.typescriptlang.org/), and [Vite](https://vitejs.dev/).